mvarrieur/yankee-trail/src/pages/index.md

         of the Plymouth Regional High School's Culinary Arts Program, who has since become an acclaimed chef throughout central New Hampshire.
-As a practicing catering chef in Concord, NH, Rachel was awarded the City's prestigious CAPPIE Aware for Best Lunch and Catering during 6 of her 8 years in Concord.
+As a practicing catering chef in Concord, NH, Rachel was awarded the City's prestigious CAPPIE Award for Best Lunch and Catering during 6 of her 8 years in Concord.
 We are fortunate to have her join our team to bring outstanding home cooked meals - made with local ingredients - from our kitchen to your table.